-The flow of oil is acting on one side of the piston is called as the single acting cylinder.
+The flow of oil is acting on one side of the piston is called the single-acting cylinder.

-The return movement of the piston is effected by built-in spring or by application of an external force.
+The return movement of the piston is affected by a built-in spring or by the application of an external force.

 28. What are the common faults in the hydraulic system?